jessiemarpedrosa/lfr-lending/README.md

-# LFR Lending - Custom Theme and a Small Web App
+# LFR Lending - Custom WP Theme and a Small Web App for Micro Lending

 This is a small web app that consist of Customers, Loans, Transactions and other details relevant to them.